bcoe/npme-auth-oauth2-restricted/README.md

 Create the whitelist file, `user-whitelist.txt` in the `Misecellaneous Data Files` directory (ex: `/usr/local/lib/npme/data`).

-Each user that you want to have access to npmE must be listed on a separate line, by their email address.
+Each user that you want to have access to npmE must be listed on a separate line, by their email address (Note: The email associated with your github account that you are using for authentication should be [public](https://help.github.com/articles/setting-your-commit-email-address-on-github/) for GitHub protal.)

+To restrict package installs within the users that are listed in `user-whitelist.txt` file, visit npm Enterprise's admin console and set `Auth All Installs` to `Yes`.

 ## Restart Your Instance

 Navigate to your instance's dashboard and use the buttons to stop and restart the instance.
-After the restart, only users in the whitelist file will be permitted to authenticate.
+After the restart, only users in the whitelist file will be permitted to install and publish the packages.